-How do I become a registered sales rep or property manager?
+How do I become registered as a sales rep or property manager?

 To conduct transactions in real estate you need to obtain a registration with the industry regulator, the Department of Mines, Industry Regulation and Safety (DMIRS).